WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 ### Daemon/API

-Wasabi offers a daemon and a RPC interface.
+Wasabi offers a daemon and an RPC interface.
 Full information can be found [here](/using-wasabi/Daemon.md) and [here](/using-wasabi/RPC.md).

 ### .NET Ecosystem